Introduction to Global Development

 - Full Year

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-- An ability to engage in critical discussion and debate in a group, and to formulate ideas based upon key readings
+- An ability to engage in critical discussion and debate in a group, and to formulate ideas based upon key readings.

 Teaching will take the form of a two-hour lecture and a one-hour tutorial each week.
 Students are required to make presentations at the tutorials.

 Scope and syllabus

 Part I: History of development thought

 3. Imperialism and its legacy

 6. Neoliberalism and good governance